Yandex Cloud

 name = "k8s-services-access"

 description = "The group rules allow connections to services from the internet.
-Apply it to node groups."
+Apply it to the node groups."

 network_id = "<cloud_network_ID>"